ISP2018/kucafe-wisaTong/README.md

 ## Exercises

 > **Caution:**  You will be working on different branches.
 If you edit this README file on different branches, you will need to be careful.
-It is easier to either a) edit README.md on master after you finish step 13, or b) edit a copy outside of the repo, then copy it back into `master` before final commit.
+It is easier to either a) edit README.md on master after you finish step 13, or b) edit a copy of README outside of the repo, then copy it back into `master` before final commit.

 1. Clone the repository from Github.
 Clone both `master` and `breakfast` branches as tracking branches.
 There are a few ways to do this.